danielvaughan/learning-paths-old/what-is-a-learning-path.md

 A Learning Path has three sections:

 * Objectives of the Learning Paths \(What\)

+  * A clearly defined goal
+  * A justification from the practioners of the value of achieving the goal
-  * The specific learning areas.
+  * Details of the specific learning areas
-  * Optionally a method for identifying the objectives have been acheived e.g. an exam.
+  * An estimate of the time required to work through the recommended resources

+  * A method of measuring success

-* The practitioners who curate the learning path and are available for questions and feedback \(Who\)
+* Details of the practitioners who curate the learning path and how to engage with the Community of Practice \(Who\)

 * Recommended resources to achieve the objectives of the learning path \(How\)
   * A mapping between the resources and specific learning area
     * For example chapters of a book to a learning area

+## What are the Prequisits for Following a Learning Path?

+The learning path should give enough information

+* A strong reason for wanting to achieve the goal of the learning path
+* A understanding of the relevance of the goal